haskell/happy/doc/invoking.rst

 (i.e. each code line must begin with the character ``>``, lines which don't begin with ``>`` are treated as comments).
 The examples distributed with Happy are all of the ``.ly`` form.

-literate grammar files The flags accepted by Happy are as follows:
+.. index:: literate grammar files

+The flags accepted by Happy are as follows:

 ``-o`` <file>; ``--outfile``\ =<file>
    Specifies the destination of the generated parser module.
    If omitted, the parser will be placed in <file>\ ``.hs``, where <file> is the name of the input file with any extension removed.

-``-i``\ [<file>]; ``--info``\ [=<file>] info file
+``-i``\ [<file>]; ``--info``\ [=<file>]

+   .. index:: info file

    Directs Happy to produce an info file containing detailed information about the grammar, parser states, parser actions, and conflicts.
    Info files are vital during the debugging of grammars.
    The filename argument is optional.